Planning application process explained

 Comment on a planning application

-The power to “determine” (or decide) planning applications rests with either a council committee, or in 98 percent of cases, delegated to senior planning officers.
+A planning application will either be decided by a council committee, or in the majority of cases, delegated to senior planning officers.

 Our Planning Committee meets every four weeks to consider major or controversial planning applications.
 See Planning Committee explained for further details and advice on public speaking at Planning Committee.